fusioncharts/dev_centre_docs/chart-guide/chart-configurations/titles-and-axis-names.md

 breadcrumb: [["Home", "/"], ["Titles and Axis names"]]
 ---

 The caption (also called the chart title) is the heading of your chart, whereas a sub-caption is the text that appears just below the caption.
-In the sections below, you can see how to add caption, subcaption, x-axis name, and y-axis name to your charts, as well as configure their font properties.
+In the sections below, you can see how to add a caption, subcaption, x-axis name, and y-axis name to your charts, as well as configure their font properties.

 ![Titles and Axis Names]({% site.baseurl %}/images/chart-configuration-titles-and-axis-names-image-1.png)

 Cartesian charts have axes that run along the left and the bottom borders of the canvas.
-The x-axis runs along the bottom border of the canvas, running left to right.
+The x-axis runs along the bottom border of the canvas, running from left to right.
 The y-axis runs along the left border of the canvas, going from the bottom and to the top.

 ## Set the Caption and Subcaption